takezoe/doctools/README.md

 {{link [page, ]label}}
 ```

-- page: the path of the reference page (optional)
+- page: the relative path of the reference page (optional)
 - label: the label to reference

 ###keyword